 Item Maintenance Period 1) Please ensure that the Code Plug Socket is kept clean and free of dust and dirt.
-M Monthly -, This part is available as an accessory if it needs to be replaced.
-2) The internal battery needs to be replaced when a replacement message is Back End Warning generated.
+This part is available as an accessory if it needs to be replaced.
+Monthly 2) The internal battery needs to be replaced when a replacement message is generated.
 Replace the battery if it is swollen.
-Message
+Back End Warning Message

-20 Specifications
+20 MiX 4000 Specifications

-20.1 Technical Description
+20.1 Technical description

-Refer to the section on hardware features (Section $\underline{1.1}$ ) for more details.
+Refer to the section on Product Variants and Part Numbers (Section 2) for more details.

-20.2 Auxiliary Inputs/outputs
+20.2 Auxiliary inputs/outputs

 2 x Configurable Analogue or Digital Inputs (I1 to I2) 2 analogue or digital inputs can be configured to monitor any device that generates a change in voltage.
 E.g. seat belts, headlights, refrigeration units, temperature sensors, emergency lights, doors, PTO, UDS, trailer coupling etc. Voltages are measured in the range of 0 - 38V (37.95V) in steps of approximately 9.3 mV and 0 - 4.95 V in steps of 1.2 mV.
 Do not connect signals from unsuppressed inductive sources such relay coils (where severe voltage spikes can be generated).
 1 x Speed Input F1 input can measure speed pulses.
-The input impedance is $100 \text{ k}\Omega$ .
-Frequencies of up to $20 \text{ kHz}$ can be measured.
-Maximum signal voltage level = $38V$ ( $37.95V$ ) Disconnection of this input can be detected using open-wire detect.
+The input impedance is 100 k Ω .
+Frequencies of up to 20 kHz can be measured.
+Maximum signal voltage level = 38V (37.95V) Disconnection of this input can be detected using open-wire detect.
 1 x RPM Input F2 input can measure RPM pulses.
-The input impedance is $94 \text{ k}\Omega$ .
+The input impedance is $94 \text{ k}\Omega$.
 Speed and RPM calibration sensitivity is configurable.
 Frequencies up to 20 kHz can be measured.
-Maximum signal voltage level = $38V$ ( $37.95V$ ) Disconnection of this input can be detected using open-wire detect.
+Maximum signal voltage level = 38V (37.95V) Disconnection of this input can be detected using open-wire detect.
 2 x RS232 Serial Interface This can be connected to any RS232 serial device.
 2 x CAN Interface This can be connected to a J1939 CAN bus, termination resistors and transmit disable can be configured by jumpers (for safety-critical installs) or by settings.
 1 x Positive Drive Positive Drive output is used to power external devices at a current up to 1A.
 Disconnection of loads can be detected using open-load detect.
 3 x Positive Drive Positive Drive outputs are used to power external devices at currents up to 250 mA.
 Disconnection of loads can be detected using open-load detect.
-1 x K-line DTCO K-line • The K-line circuit is not designed for a scenario where the signal line is short circuited to vehicle supply for a prolonged period while transmitting data.
+1 x K-line DTCO K-line 1 The K-line circuit is not designed for a scenario where the signal line is short circuited to vehicle supply for a prolonged period while transmitting data.
 1 x D8 The D8-line is a free running data interface for fleet management systems.
 The DTCO information (like date, time, currently selected driver and co-driver activity (hours of service), speed of vehicle etc.) is sent on this communication line.
 The receive line of Serial Port 2 is used for the D8-line.
-Ignition input The ignition input is used only to monitor the vehicle's ignition line state, and can measure up to 38V (37.95V).
-Disconnection of this wire can be detected with openwire detect.